Accusations of modernism and protestantism against Cardinal Newman

 Newman’s conclusion – that all this leads to proof of God’s existence – flows from observations on the nature of conscience itself, as properly understood.
 He is discussing the act of the intellect judging acts to be done here and now, and the natural law, knowable through reason.

-Further on, Newman uses other figurative language which Bishop Sanborn finds offensive:
+Further on, Newman uses other figurative language which the bishop finds offensive:

 ‘Conscience is not a long-sighted selfishness, nor a desire to be consistent with oneself; but it is a messenger from Him, who, both in nature and in grace, speaks to us behind a veil, and teaches and rules us by His representatives.